tatibel7/HelloWorld/README.md

 ## Notes

 My main challenge was formatting the app using the constraint layout.
 In the past I have used the relative layout.
+In addition, getting familiar with github, git commands, and connecting Android Studio to github was a little challenging.

 ## License